Sizing a Heater And Other Considerations

 Typically gas heaters require the use of Class 18 or higher PVC plumbing for at least 2 meters in and out of the heater or you may have pipe failures due to pipes overheating while under pressure.
 Use 50 mm diameter if you can.
 Gas heaters need high flow and if you restrict it with narrow pipes, you may need a larger pump.

 You should allow the IPC to control the heater if it is in the filtration circuit so that the IPC can shut the heater down correctly and cool the pipes so that they do not melt.

-The IPC switches the heater power to enable the heater.
+When the Operating Plan requires it or you request it via the Pool App, the IPC switches the heater power on to enable the heater.
 Modern pool heaters are designed for this approach.
-Some older heaters may require modification to achieve this type of operation Select the temperature you want on the front panel of the heater itself, say 27 degrees.
-If the water temperature is lower than this, the IPC will turn the heater on within time periods permitted by the cost of electricity and other settings, and the heater will operate to heat the water.
+(Note: Some older heaters may require modification to achieve this type of operation).
+Select the temperature you want on the front panel of the heater itself: say 27 degrees.
+If the water temperature is lower than this, the IPC will turn the heater on and the heater will operate to heat the water.
 The heating period needs to be sufficient to reach the desired temperature.

 Heat pumps work by transferring heat from the air.
 The efficiency with which they do this is determined by the Coefficient of Performance (COP).
 A reasonable COP for a pool heat pump is typically 5 to 6.
 A COP of ‘6’ means 6 units of heat are transferred for 1 unit of electricity used.

 COP falls with air temperature.
 Some vendors of heat pumps recommend that you only run heat pumps during the day, when the air is warm.
 This is generally incorrect.
 It is true that energy transfer is more efficient from warm air than from cold air, but the electricity to run the heat pump during the day is 2-4 x more expensive than running at night if you have Time-of-Use metering for your electricity.